Edited by: Keri Stooksbury

 Boarding Timing — Don’t Be Late!

 EasyJet uses a different boarding process than most of us are used to.
-They scan boarding passes and stage passengers in holding areas well before they will actually get on the plane to speed up the boarding process.
+It scans boarding passes and stages passengers in holding areas well before they will actually get on the plane to speed up the boarding process.